rhardih/ekill/README.md

 - moved from replacing the whole HTML document to the built in remove()
 - added checking for delayed items
 - changed autoremove-script to work on the entire website instead of just sub-routes
-- added a css file for options page
+- started using bootstrap to style elements in options page
 - made some design pages to the options page to make it work better on firefox

 **1.4**